winitzki/scall/tutorial/programming_dhall.md

 eval (LIsZero x) = x == 0
 ```

-GADTs are usually recursively defined because the constructor arguments need to use the GADT itself.
+GADTs are usually recursively defined because the constructor arguments often need to use the GADT itself.
 So, we will encode GADTs with the technique similar to the Church encoding of nested types.

-Let us first look at how those types are defined in Haskell and Scala, in order to motivate the corresponding definition in Dhall.
+Let us first look at how those types are defined in Haskell and Scala, in order to motivate the Dhall encoding of GADTs.

 We begin by reviewing the syntax for defining an ordinary **algebraic data type** (ADT) that is not a GADT.
-For ADTs, both Haskell and Scala have a "short syntax" and a "long syntax".
+For ADTs, both Haskell and Scala support _two_ equivalent possibilities: the "short syntax" and the "long syntax".

 The short syntax looks like this: